-Living safely with wildlife
+Living safely with bears and other wildlife

 The District is home to a variety of wild animals, including skunks, raccoons, coyotes, cougars, and bears.
 Whether they're searching for food, or looking for a warm place to call home, there are steps you can take to make your property less inviting to them.